Is it worth paying extra to fly premium economy?

 Having already made the journey between Australia and the UK four times last year, I wasn’t really enthusiastic about spending 30+ hours crossing the world again TWICE, but I needed to, so I began researching flights and made my surprising discovery.

-Checked baggage allowances tend to increase with different seat prices.
+Checked baggage allowances tend to be more generous as seat prices increase too.

 Being nearer the front of the plane means you spend less time waiting to board and disembark the plane.
 It’s useful if you’re hurrying to make a connection, or just impatient.
 It always amazes me how long it takes people to disembark airplanes.